Cleysonlb/desafio-jogo-da-lula/README.md

 ### Issues

-- Locally the audio works but on netlify the audio is blocked
+- Locally the audio works but on the hosted site the browser blocks the audio